 Foreign currency risk

-The Company is exposed to foreign currency risk relating to financial assets and liabilities denominated in foreign currencies, presented in Thai Baht.
+The Company is exposed to foreign currency risk relating to financial assets and liabilities which are denominated in foreign currencies.
 However, the Company has an internal policy including criteria used for risk assessment, monitoring and controlling and regularly reporting of the foreign currency risk that arising from private fund investment portfolio to Investment Committee.